General Requirements for Graduation with a Master's Degree

 Graduate Assistantships and Fellowships

 A Graduate Assistant must be enrolled as a full-time graduate student (9 credit hours during the long term and 3 credit hours during each summer session).
 If the graduate student drops below the full-time course load requirements, the assistantship may be terminated.
 The student may carry a maximum 6-hour teaching load in the long term and a maximum 3-hour teaching load each summer session as long as the combined hours of course load and teaching load do not exceed 15 hours in a long semester and 6 hours in each summer session.
-Graduate Teaching Assistants must have completed 18 semester hours of graduate course work in order to teach.
+Graduate Teaching Assistants must have completed 18 semester hours of graduate course work in order to teach and be listed as the instructor of record.

 Graduate Fellowships require that the graduate student be enrolled for a minimum of six semester graduate credit hours during the long terms and six semester graduate credit hours during the summer session.